webgptorg/promptbook/samples/templates/errors/syntax/invalid-language.ptbk.md

-# ✨ Sample parsing error
+# ✨ Sample of parsing error

 Sample of wrong prompt template pipeline